-- The LSC must present the proposed CIWP to the parents and community before it is approved. - The LSC must approve the CIWP (for schools not on probation).
+- The LSC must present the proposed CIWP to the parents and community before it is approved through public meetings on the plan for implementation. - The LSC must approve the CIWP (for schools not in Intensive Support or Provisional Support).

 Using the CIWP to Support Progress: